nhbi05/studybridge/readme.md

-# MUK Study Bridge
+# Study Bridge

-**MUK Study Bridge** is an open-source platform for Makerere University students to access and share academic resources, interact with peers, and enhance their learning experience.
+**Study Bridge** is an open-source platform for University students to access and share academic resources, interact with peers, and enhance their learning experience.
 This repository hosts the codebase for the project, with a focus on both backend and frontend development.

 ---